TalentBox/sequel_bitemporal/README.md

 Thanks
 ------

-Thanks to Evgeniy L (fiscal-cliff on github) for his contributions:
+Thanks to Evgeniy L (@fiscal-cliff) for his contributions:
 - skip plugin initialization process if versions table does not exist

+Thanks to Ksenia Zalesnaya (@ksenia-zalesnaya) for her contributions:
+- define setter methods for versioned columns

 License
 -------